 4th Grade and Up

 An orphan and a thief, Hugo lives in the walls of a busy train station.
 He desperately believes a broken automaton will make his dreams come true.
 But when his world collides with an eccentric girl and a bitter old man, Hugos undercover life, and his most precious secret, are put in jeopardy.

 This book is not exactly a graphic novel and not exactly a regular novel.
 It is something entirely original and unique.

-With the artwork taking up most of the books 533 pages, this book could easily be read in a couple of hours.
-It took me a few days because I had school but it’s no excuse.
+With the artwork taking up most of the books 533 pages, this book can easily be read in a couple of hours.
+It took me a few days because I had school, but its no excuse.

-This is one of the few book/movies where I watched the movie first instead of reading the book first.
-Even though I watched the movie when it originally came out back in 2011 and read the book in 2017, I still wasn’t surprised by anything that happened in the book.
+This is one of the few books/movies where I watched the movie first instead of reading the book first.
+I watched the movie when it came out back in 2011 and read the book in 2017.

-Tune in next Saturday for another Brian Selznick.
+Tune in next Saturday for another Brian Selznick book.